 Join us for a fun, informal afternoon playing music in a large saxophone ensemble!

-The Big Blaw! gives you the chance to play with other musicians in a large saxophone ensemble, with original tunes and innovative arrangements provided by SSA tutors Mike Brogan and Sue Mckenzie.
+The Big Blaw! gives you the chance to play with other musicians in a large saxophone ensemble, with original tunes and innovative arrangements provided by SSA tutor Mike Brogan.

 You can expect a fun and relaxed atmosphere, with great music, tips on reading, tone and technique, and much more!